stephengold/MonkeyWrench/README.md

 + W and S : dollies the camera forward and backward, respectively
 + A and D : strafes the camera left and right, respectively
 + Q and Z : moves the camera up and down, respectively
-+ LeftArrow and RightArrow : cause the camera to orbit
++ LeftArrow and RightArrow :
+  causes the camera to orbit left and right, respectively
 + R or F7 : resets the camera to its initial position
 + F8 : toggles between orthographic and perspective views